Humanities and Social Sciences

 The Sharia and Islamic Law: An Introduction (#shariaonlinecourse)

-Course starting 6th May 2019 on FutureLearn.
+Course launched 6th May 2019 on FutureLearn.
 This five-week course explores some of the diverse roles that the Sharia and Islamic law have played in Muslim life, both historically and today, encouraging students to think critically about the nature of religious law and its many manifestations.